 - You don’t need to publish a phone number for your customers to call.

 - You can expand your voice support footprint across countries without the need for phone numbers there.

 - There is no monthly charge for a digital line.
 You are only charged when you use it.
 To find out more about the cost of Talk lines, see Zendesk Talk number availability and pricing.

 - You control the integration and get to control who can call you.
 For example, you might choose to only add a call button for signed in customers, or your VIP customers.

 Requirements for adding a call button

-You’ll need the following to add a call button to your app or the Web Widget:
+You’ll need the following to add a call button to your app or Web Widget (Classic):

 - Zendesk Talk Team, Professional, or Enterprise

 - If your Talk digital line needs to support overflow and agent forwarding, you will need to include an outbound number as part of your digital line setup (see Managing overflow calls and after-hours routing with Talk).
 This number is not published or used by your callers.

 - If you're adding a call button to an app, the app must be enabled with a call button and associated with a digital line using the Talk Mobile SDK.
 The device on which the app is installed must support the WebRTC communication protocol.